-4. The exclusion of the Rohingya
+The exclusion of the Rohingya

-It was the discovery of the mass graves in Thailand and Malaysia that has motivated the recent spurt in attention to the miserable conditions of the Rohingya, whether in Bangladesh or Myanmar.
-Neither country has any desire to absorb this population with both claiming that the other must shoulder the ultimate responsibility.
+It was the discovery of mass graves in Thailand and Malaysia that motivated the spurt in attention to the miserable conditions of the Rohingya, whether in Bangladesh or Myanmar.
+6 Neither country has any desire to absorb this population with both claiming that the other must shoulder the ultimate responsibility.
 This has led to large movements of people and to violent incidents.
 In the violence of 2012 the parallelism of the two national narratives was a striking outcome.
-In Bangladesh people were told that they faced an unrelenting wave of migration from Myanmar, where people were being persecuted for their religious and cultural background.
-In Myanmar the story was inverted: a wave of migrants was looking to make new homes in Myanmar and needed to be discouraged from doing so.
-In this frenzy of half-information, there were attacks on Rohingya and other Muslims in Myanmar, with violence also targeted at the million-strong Buddhist minority in south-eastern Bangladesh.
-The town of Ramu, outside Cox's Bazaar, was a key site for Muslim mobs seeking vengeance for what they had insisted was blasphemy.
-In the face of these incidents, both Myanmar and Bangladesh the governments struggled to react.
+In Bangladesh people were told that they faced a wave of migration from Myanmar, where Muslims were being persecuted for their religious and cultural background.
+In Myanmar the story was inverted: the migrants were looking to make new homes in Myanmar and needed to be discouraged from doing so.
+In this frenzy of half-information, there were attacks on the Rohingya and other Muslims in Myanmar, with violence also targeted at the million-strong Buddhist minority in south-eastern Bangladesh.
+The town of Ramu, outside Cox's Bazaar, was a key site for Muslim mobs seeking vengeance for what they insisted was blasphemy.
+In the face of these incidents, both the Myanmar and Bangladesh governments struggled to react.

-A few years later the response of the two governments can also be usefully compared.
-While Bangladesh continues to claim that it must minimise the "pull" factors enticing Myanmar's Rohingya to seek new lives on their side of the border, they have slowly absorbed 100,000s of these new residents.
+Yet a few years later the response of the two governments can be usefully compared.
+While Bangladesh continues to claim that it must minimise the "pull" factors enticing Myanmar's Rohingya to seek new lives on their side of the border, they have actually absorbed hundreds of thousands of these new residents.
 Some of these people eventually end up on boats sailing across the Andaman Sea.
 Others end up forced to hustle on the margins of the economy in southeastern Bangladesh where the local population struggles to harmoniously integrate these new arrivals.
-With "pull" factors in mind, Bangladesh has worked to ensure that the international humanitarian response does not become an attraction for Rohingya while, on its side of the border, there are indications that Myanmar is deeply ambivalent about the role of foreign assistance.
+With "pull" factors in mind, Bangladesh has worked to ensure that the international humanitarian response does not become an attraction for the Rohingya while, on its side of the border, there are indications that Myanmar is deeply ambivalent about the role of foreign assistance.
 It is this double bind that has trapped the Rohingya: unwanted in Myanmar but discouraged from seeking alternative opportunities.
 And while the Bangladesh government and security forces have rebuilt most of the destroyed Buddhist sites and neighbourhoods on their side of the border, there has been no effort to support the return of Muslims to their burned out homes across northern Rakhine State.
 This contrast tells us something about the immediate political calculus, but also about the long-term potential for peaceful coexistence between different faith groups.

-6Reports suggest that a fraction of the people taking to boats from the Myanmar-Bangladesh borderlands are Bangladesh citizens.
-Current information is that perhaps 30 percent fit that criterion, with the rest Rohingya from southeastern Bangladesh and western Myanmar.
+&lt;sup>6 Reports suggest that a fraction of the people taking to boats from the Myanmar-Bangladesh borderlands are Bangladesh citizens.
+Current information is that perhaps 30 per cent fit that criterion, with the rest being Rohingya from southeastern Bangladesh and western Myanmar.